CyberPuck/cluster-pecan/README.md

 1. Other defaults are okay.
 1. Press `SAVE`

+## Network Access Through `main-node`

+This requires running `setup_pivpn.py`, which will configure the `main-node` with an OpenVpn configured pivpn.
+Once completed run OpenVPN on control computer to be able to access and run the ansible commands against the targets.

 ## Automated Setup

 Running the `setup_cluster.py` script will auto-configure all nodes assigned to